DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

  When integrating 3rd party libraries, we often need to bind to events, such as the user interacting with the Chart.
 This is where we would set up our listeners post-library initialization.
 We can also add more global listeners here, if we did not want to setup the listeners in the `componentWillMount()` call.

 ## Starting another render pass [^1]
- There are some unique situations were we may have a second render pass post-Birth/Mount.
+ There are some unique situations were we may have a second render immediately after Birth/Mount.
 This is not a common situation and generally occurs when we have to change our current state based on the Native UI Layout.
 This could be calculating dynamic row height or column widths in a data table.
 It could be having to re-position the component's children based on how they are sized the first time.

  If you require this kind of functionality, you have the ability to call `this.setState()` or `forceUpdate()` in your `componentDidMount()`.
 If you change state or force an update (more on this feature later), your component will begin another render pass and enter the [Growth/Update Phase](../growth_update_indepth.md).
 Because `componentDidMount()` is a called only once, we don't have to worry about this method causing an infinite loop.
 But, this process can lead to issues down the road if you do not take the time to walk through all the potential ramifications of multiple renders.